010-MAHADI/010-MAHADI/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me via email at mahadihasan796630@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I love Etical hacking
+- ⚡ Fun fact: I love Ethical hacking

 <!---
 010-MAHADI/010-MAHADI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.